Arkensor/EnfusionDatabaseFramework/README.md

     //------------------------------------------------------------------------------------------------
     override void PerformAction(IEntity pOwnerEntity, IEntity pUserEntity)
     {
-        // Get the connection info as attribute or parse it from CLI params etc.
+        // Get the connection info as an attribute or parse it from CLI params etc.
         EDF_JsonFileDbConnectionInfo connectInfo();
         connectInfo.m_sDatabaseName = "MyJsonDatabase";

-        // Get a db context instance and save somewhere to re-use in e.g. a singleton EDF_DbContext dbContext = EDF_DbContext.Create(connectInfo);
+        // Get a db context instance and save it somewhere to re-use in e.g. a singleton EDF_DbContext dbContext = EDF_DbContext.Create(connectInfo);

-        // For convinience interact with the db context through a repostitory EDF_DbRepository<TAG_MyPersistentInfo> repository = EDF_DbEntityHelper<TAG_MyPersistentInfo>.GetRepository(dbContext);
+        // For convenience interact with the DB context through a repository EDF_DbRepository<TAG_MyPersistentInfo> repository = EDF_DbEntityHelper<TAG_MyPersistentInfo>.GetRepository(dbContext);

         // Add some entries